rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

 World weapon: a lone Club is sitting in the corner of the bottom floor.

 Other: in general Eyes of Apollo is a somehow glitchy map.
-Loading this Chapter from the menu (or just playing to here from the previous chapters) again gives Kratos super-responsive ledge magnetism, allowing him to grab onto high ledges almost everywhere in the map.
+Loading this Chapter from the menu again gives Kratos hyper ledge magnetism, allowing him to grab onto high ledges almost everywhere on the map.
 But retrying just once, this ability is lost, so keep that in mind.

 Also, I've noticed that sometimes if you quit game as you do Poseidon Tremble here, the game will crash.

+Other: GMG notes that retrying inside the Wraith-fight can cause the following to happen: "With restart, you can get a glitched Wraith who has ~13.5HP (goes to red halo with ~9HP remaining).
+Being hit by one slap of the Ice spell sends it to red halo (very clearly a glitch).
+The non-summoned ones that spawn-in are fine."

 Other: one of the sillier ledge magnetism spots in this map is inside the glass